 - Increase plain starchy foods such as rice, pasta, white bread, porridge and bananas

 - Avoid very fatty or spicy foods, particularly those containing chilli powder

-- Keep coffee, fruit juices and alcohol to a minimum as these can increase output
+- Keep coffee (and any other caffeinated drinks), fruit juices and alcohol to a minimum as these can increase output

 - Alcohol is also very dehydrating so avoid if you have diarrhoea

 Remember to drink plenty of fluids even if your appetite is poor.
-This is particularly important if you have an ileostomy, in which case it is also important to increase your intake of salt to prevent dehydration.
+This is particularly important if you have an ileostomy, in which case it is also important to avoid drinking large volumes of plain water as this can lead to more problems.
+Instead, drink a range of fluids such as squash and electrolyte drinks.
+You may also need to increase the intake of salt in your diet to prevent dehydration.
 If you are unable to tolerate meals try taking salt in the form of meat extract drinks such as Oxo or Bovril and eat dry savoury crackers.
 In emergencies, crisps and a bottle of Lucozade can be used.
 If increasing your fluid intake further increases your stoma output seek medical advice.

 If you experience an abnormal change in output consistency or volume, you should contact your Stoma Care Nurse or GP for medical advice.
 However, if you are experiencing a normally high volume of liquid output you may wish to try a motion management sachet such as Morform, which can thicken your pouch contents into a more manageable consistency.